JasperHG90/MOOCs/workflow/Vagrant_box_MOOCs/README.md

 # Introduction

 This [vagrantbox](http://docs.vagrantup.com/v2/boxes.html) sets up a [virtual environment](http://en.wikipedia.org/wiki/Virtual_environment_software) to work with [Coursera](https://www.coursera.org/) MOOC data.
 It installs all of the prerequisites to run the sample scripts provided by Leiden University on [Github](https://github.com/JasperHG90/MOOCs).
-Both [python](https://www.python.org/) and [Rstudio](http://www.rstudio.com/products/rstudio/) can be run from within a browser outside of the virtual environment.[MongoDB](https://www.mongodb.org/) and [MySQL](https://www.mysql.com/) may also be accessed from outside the virtual environment
+Both [python](https://www.python.org/) and [Rstudio](http://www.rstudio.com/products/rstudio/) can be run from within a browser outside of the virtual environment.
+[MongoDB](https://www.mongodb.org/) and [MySQL](https://www.mysql.com/) may also be accessed from outside the virtual environment

 ## Documentation